 Withdrawal from work or social activities

-A person living with Alzheimer’s disease may experience changes in the ability to hold or follow a conversation.
+A person with Alzheimer’s may experience changes in the ability to hold or follow a conversation.
 As a result, he or she may withdraw from hobbies, social activities or other engagements.
 They may have trouble keeping up with a favorite team or activity.

 What’s a typical age-related change?

-Sometimes feeling uninterested in family or social obligations.
+Sometimes, I feel uninterested in family or social obligations.

 10